Bartzi/stn-ocr/README.md

 This repository contains the code for the paper: [STN-OCR: A single Neural Network for Text Detection and Text Recognition](https://arxiv.org/abs/1707.08831)

+# Please note that we refined our approach and released new source code.
+You can find the code [here](https://github.com/Bartzi/see)
+Please use the new code, if you want to experiment with FSNS like data and our approach.
+It should also be easy to redo the text recognition experiments with the new code, although we did not release any code for that.

 # Structure of the repository

 The folder `datasets` contains code related to datasets used in the paper.